seifkhelifi/job-opportunity-agent/README.md

 ## Usage

 Provide examples of how to interact with the API or use the application.
 Include sample requests and expected responses.

-## Future Enhancements

-* Implement user authentication and authorization.
-* Add support for more job boards and resume formats.
-* Improve the accuracy and efficiency of the RAG pipeline.
-* Add more features to the Resume Agent, such as cover letter generation and interview preparation.
-* Deploy the application to a cloud platform for scalability and availability.

 ## Contributing